berk245/Haensel-codingChallenge/README.md

-My Solution to Recruitment Challenge By Haensel AMS
+Recruitment Challenge By Haensel AMS

 The submission can be viewed at: https://berk245.github.io/Haensel-codingChallenge/